quantumlib/OpenFermion/README.rst

 We use `Github issues <https://github.com/quantumlib/OpenFermion/issues>`__ for tracking requests and bugs.
-Please post questions to the `Quantum Computing Stack Exchange <https://quantumcomputing.stackexchange.com/>`__ with 'openfermion' and 'cirq' tags.
+Please post questions to the `Quantum Computing Stack Exchange <https://quantumcomputing.stackexchange.com/>`__ with an 'openfermion' tag.

 Authors
 =======